 - The Infection Intersession has a full lecture on climate change and changing patterns of disease including vector-borne diseases, water-borne diseases, and harmful algal blooms. - The Transition to Residency course's lecture on Climate Change and Human Health has one slide on how changes in ecology due to climate change affect vector borne diseases, such as the increasing range of Lyme disease.
 In the required Cancer and Infectious Disease intersessions the NEJM interactive online module has a section on infectious diseases.
 1.5.
 Does your medical school curriculum address the respiratory health effects of climate change and air pollution?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-- The Family Medicine Core Rotation lecture presents a clinical case related to heat and respiratory illness before diving into wildfires, air pollution, and adaptation measures. - The Transition to Residency course's lecture on Climate Change and Human Health has one slide on air pollution, and the lecturer discusses causes of air pollution and the health effects, focusing on the high mortality.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 3 respiratory illness before diving into wild ure presents a clinical case related to heat and lfires, air pollution, and adaptation measures. - The Transition to Residency course's lecture on Climate Change and Human Health has one slide on air pollution, and the lecturer discusses causes of air pollution and the health effects, focusing on the high mortality.
 In the Cancer and Infectious Disease intersessions, the NEJM interactive online module has a section on air pollution. - In the core curriculum for preclinical students, during the Cardio-Pulmonary-Renal (CPR) block, a lecture titled "An Introduction to Planetary Health" included a few slides on air pollution including effects on inhaled small particles on blood vessels, causes of death associated with air pollution, and well as the association between increased heat and ozone pollution.
 It is addressed as a learning objective within the lecture. - Additionally, lectures on "COPD", "Interstitial Lung Disease", and "Asthma" all mention air pollution as a contributing factor for exacerbating symptoms.
 1.6.
-Does your medical school curriculum address the cardiovascular health effects of climate char change, including increased heat?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-- In the core curriculum for preclinical students, during the Cardio-Pulmonary-Renal (CPR) block, a lecture titled "An Introduction to Planetary Health" included slides on cardiovascular response to heat events.
-For example it details how vasodilatory effects of heat impact venous return, heart rate and impacts risk of CV pathology as well as interactions with the renal system. - The Family Medicine Core Rotation lecture includes an in-depth discussion of the cardiovascular health effects of climate change including extreme heat, wildfires, and more. - The Cancer and Infectious Disease intersessions NEJM interactive online module has a section on how climate change results in damaging cardiovascular effects.
+• In the core curriculum for preclinical students, during the Cardio-Pulmonary-Renal (CPR) block, a lecture titled "An Introduction to Planetary Health" included slides on cardiovascular response to heat events.
+For example it details how vasodilatory effects of heat impact venous return, heart rate and impacts risk of CV pathology as well as interactions with the renal system.
+3 - The Family Medicine Core Rotation lecture includes an in-depth discussion of the cardiovascular health effects of climate change including extreme heat, wildfires, and more. - The Cancer and Infectious Disease intersessions NEJM interactive online module has a section on how climate change results in damaging cardiovascular effects. • The impact of heat on health is discussed during the Clinical Skills Lab, described in detail in section 1.2.
 1.7.
 Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
 This topic was explored in depth by the core curriculum.

-This topic was briefly covered in the core curriculum.

-This topic was covered in elective coursework.

-This topic was not covered.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: